-- The most shocking factor is that Cleaner wrasse can enter into the mouth of large predatory fish.
-They search for parasites in the large fish’s mouth and eat them.
+- The most shocking factor is that Cleaner wrasse can enter the mouth of large predatory fish.
+They search for parasites in the large fish’s mouths and eat them.

 - Not only the mouth, but Cleaner wrasse can also enter into the gill areas of larger fish to eat dead tissues and ectoparasites.

 - Wrasse is commonly available in pet stores and they are inexpensive.

 - Moreover, the blue streak wrasse is ideal for a community saltwater tank.

 - Because of their reef-safe behavior, they suit reef saltwater tanks.